tjcsl/director4/README.md

 ## Overview
 Director 4.0 is a website management and hosting platform (based on the [former Director platform](https://github.com/tjcsl/director)) that is designed to scale.
 It replaces the former Director platform which has problems with performance, scalability, and ease of use.

-It is composed of three primary components:
+It is composed of four primary components:
 * `orchestrator`: The code that orchestrates the Docker containers
 * `manager`: The public-facing Django web application that provides an easy-to-use interface for managing websites.
 * `router`: The code that runs on the balancers and handles a lot of the frontend for custom domains.
+* `shell`: An SSH server (built on AsyncSSH) that gives users a terminal into their site's container.

 ## Architecture
 A full description of the project's architecture can be found in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).